Green manure probably isn’t what you think. Not a manure at all, green manure refers to certain fast growing cover crops.

 In the same way as nitrogen banking, other nutrients are returned to the soil as green manure crops are broken down by soil microorganisms.
 These important nutrients include calcium (Ca), phosphorus (P), potassium (K), magnesium (Mg), and sulfur (S).

 As soil microbes, worms, and other critters go to work on a cut green manure crop, fungi and slime add their efforts at getting a portion of the banquet.
 As they all feed (and poop), the amount of organic matter, or biomass, increases and the soil is aerated, increasing the number of macropores and micropores that carry food, water and air.
 This also improves water infiltration and retention, and makes it easier for tender, young roots to reach the water and nutrients they need to thrive.
-Medic, berseem clover, and woollypod vetch are good choices for improving soil structure in the Bay Area.
-Deep rooted green manure crops, such as mustard, drought-tolerant alfalfa (Medicago sativa), alsike clover (Trifolium hybridum), can also help break up compacted soil and pull nutrients closer to the surface for your garden plants to enjoy in the next growing season.
+Medic, berseem clover, and woollypod vetch are good choices for improving soil structure.
+Deep rooted green manure crops, such as mustard, drought-tolerant alfalfa (Medicago sativa), and alsike clover (Trifolium hybridum), can also help break up compacted soil and pull nutrients closer to the surface for your garden plants to enjoy in the next growing season.

 Attract pollinators and predators